krahets/hello-algo/en/docs/chapter_dynamic_programming/knapsack_problem.md

 - **Not putting item $i$**: The knapsack capacity remains unchanged, and the state changes to $[i-1, c]$.
 - **Putting item $i$**: The knapsack capacity decreases by $wgt[i-1]$, the value increases by $val[i-1]$, and the state changes to $[i-1, c-wgt[i-1]]$.

-The above analysis reveals the optimal substructure of this problem: **the maximum value $dp[i, c]$ equals the larger value between not putting item $i$ and putting item $i$**.
+The above analysis reveals the optimal substructure of this problem: **the maximum value $dp[i, c]$ equals the greater of the values obtained by not putting item $i$ into the knapsack and by putting it into the knapsack**.
 From this, the state transition equation can be derived:

 $$
 dp[i, c] = \max(dp[i-1, c], dp[i-1, c - wgt[i-1]] + val[i-1])